tinatsan/TradeSystem/README.txt

-Hello Morteza and Professor Shorser,

-Hope you are doing well and staying safe.

 Assumptions we have made:
 The only assumption we make is that users will never abandon the system in the middle of a trade.
 They will always enter whether or not they showed up to the meeting, or if they got stood up.